The Chip War That Is Reshaping the Global Economy

 The Business: A Multi-Front Competitor

-Advanced Micro Devices (AMD) has one of the greatest corporate turnaround stories in technology history.
-In 2014, the company was teetering on the edge of bankruptcy.
-Its stock traded below $3 per share, its products were uncompetitive, and few analysts gave it any chance of survival.
-Then Lisa Su became CEO.
+Advanced Micro Devices (AMD) underwent one of the most notable corporate turnarounds in technology history.
+In 2014, the company was close to bankruptcy.
+Its stock traded below $3 per share, its products were uncompetitive, and few analysts considered its survival likely.
+Lisa Su then became CEO.

-Under Su’s leadership, AMD executed a disciplined turnaround built on competitive chip design and a smart partnership with Taiwan Semiconductor Manufacturing Company (TSMC), the world’s leading chip fabricator.
-By outsourcing manufacturing to TSMC and focusing on design, AMD was able to produce chips that rivaled and sometimes exceeded Intel’s performance while costing significantly less.
-AMD’s Ryzen CPUs revolutionized the PC processor market, and its EPYC server processors began eating into Intel’s lucrative data center monopoly.
+Under Su’s leadership, AMD executed a disciplined turnaround built on competitive chip design and a strategic partnership with Taiwan Semiconductor Manufacturing Company (TSMC), the world’s leading chip fabricator.
+By outsourcing manufacturing to TSMC and concentrating on design, AMD produced chips that rivaled and sometimes exceeded Intel’s performance at considerably lower cost.
+AMD’s Ryzen CPUs reshaped the PC processor market, and its EPYC server processors began to erode Intel’s long-held dominance in the data center.

 Today, AMD competes across four major segments: Data Center (EPYC CPUs and Instinct AI accelerators), Client (Ryzen PC processors), Gaming (Radeon GPUs and console chips for PlayStation and Xbox), and Embedded (Xilinx FPGAs, acquired in 2022 for $49 billion).